rieske/event-sourced-account/accounts/README.md

 exceptions for the sake of avoiding unneeded class count explosion.

 - Didn't use Jackson for serializing events in the REST API despite already having it in the classpath.
 Just for fun - wanted to try out the events visitor outside of the aggregate.
-Similar approach should work nicely to manually map the event classes to protobufs for storage.
+Later applied a similar pattern to serialize events for storage using msgpack.
 No reflection needed.

 ### Building